marjanpoimijat/berry-picker-tracker-docs/coding_practices.md

 ### Frontend

 The frontend repository has the roughly the following structure.
 Store all images in the `assets` directory and all source code in `src`.
+Follow this logical separation and store all new code in their own places.
+If you are not sure, discuss with your team!
+New subdirectories and modules can be created when needed.

 ```javascript
 ├── assets